pebblecode/pebble-handbook/great-people/people/designer-role-profiles.md

 - (Growth in) Front-end development skills
 - An ability to work autonomously
 - Actively collaborative with the pebble team
-- Written communication skills
+- Written communication skills - Clients, presentations, blog posts
-- Design communication skills
+- Design communication skills - Can explain own ideas and thought process to direct peers/team members
-- Interpersonal skills
+- Interpersonal skills - Communicates well with others.
+Is patient and understanding.

 ### 3. Lead